MLB Scout

 Favorable — both winPass — both loseSplit outcome

-Across 19 resolved signal days, the model has been correct 21% of the time — -9.8 pts below the 30.8% Favorable baseline.
-The sample is still small — treat this as directional rather than conclusive.
+Across 24 resolved signal days, the model has been correct 29% of the time — +0.3 pts above the 28.7% Favorable baseline.
+The edge is becoming meaningful; a full season will tell the real story.

 DateCubsSoxComboResultCall